cloud-gov/caulking/README.md

 # Development tips

-Here are some shortcuts:
+To work on patterns, add test cases to `development.bats`, update patterns in `local.toml` then run `bats development.bats`.
+Here are some shortcuts

 - `make hook`: update `~/.git-support/hooks/pre-commit` from local `pre-commit.sh`
-- `make patterns`: update the `gitleaks` configuration in `~/.git-support/gitleaks.toml` from local `local.toml` plus upstream rules from the [GitLeaks](https://github.com/zricethezav/gitleaks) project
+- `make patterns`: update the `gitleaks` configuration in `~/.git-support/gitleaks.toml` from local `local.toml`
+- `make audit`: see that everything work togethe.

 ## Rule sets